citp/privacy-policy-historical/s/su/sus/sussex.ac.uk.md

 ## Amendments

 Please note that this privacy policy is subject to change from time to time.
-It was last UPDATED in September 2015.
+It was last updated in September 2015.